 Below are some links to other services we may refer you into to support with your symptoms of Long COVID:

-- Your COVID Recovery - An NHS website with information and advice for people recovering from COVID-19
+Your COVID Recovery - An NHS website with information and advice for people recovering from COVID-19.
+It will include a range of information, including memory and concentration changes, eating well, returning to work,managing fatigue, and carer support.

 Social support and charities